AllenNeuralDynamics/Rhapso/README.md

 python Rhapso/pipelines/ray/aws/alignment_pipeline.py
 ```

-### Tips
+> [!TIP]
-- The pipeline script is set to always spin the cluster down, it is a good practice to double check in AWS
+> - The pipeline script is set to always spin the cluster down, it is a good practice to double check in AWS.
-- If you experience a sticky cache on run params, you may have forgotten to spin your old cluster down
+> - If you experience a sticky cache on run params, you may have forgotten to spin your old cluster down.

 <br>

 ## Access Ray Dashboard

-**This is a great place to tune your cluster's performance**
+**This is a great place to tune your cluster's performance.**
 1. Find public IP of head node.
-2. Replace the ip address and PEM file location to ssh into head node
+2. Replace the ip address and PEM file location to ssh into head node.
      ```
     ssh -i /You/path/to/ssh/key.pem -L port:localhost:port ubuntu@public.ip.address
     ```
-4. Go to dashboard
+4. Go to dashboard.
      ```
     http://localhost:8265
     ```